sebastianlujan/ruby-enumerables/README.md

 ## 🎯 Road Map

-This project will be extenden and refactored in the future for practice new techniques like metaprogramming and FP, in a near future, no roadmap associated.
+This project will be extended and refactored in the future for practice new techniques like metaprogramming and FP, in a near future, no roadmap associated.
 For more information, look into the TODO commit messages.

 ## 🤝 Acknowledgements